indraneelpatil/lerobot_drl/README.md

     * Concerns:
       * DQN needs a discrete action space so not sure how that extends to lerobot
     * Lots of example implementations available online
+    * Doesnt need reward shaping, can work with sparse rewards